Examining Trends in Merchandise Incentives

 By Deborah L. Vence

-Q: What are the newest trends in merchandise incentives?
+Q: What are the advantages of merchandise incentive programs?